kimchi-project/kimchi/docs/README-federation.md

 To enable it, do the following:

-1. Install openslp and openslp-server packages
+1. Install openslp and openslp-server rpm packages, or install slpd and slptool deb packages.

 2. openSLP uses port 427 (UDP) and port 427 (TCP) so make sure to open those ports in your firewall configuration